 Central Liquidity Facility

-The Central Liquidity Facility (CLF) is a mixed-ownership government corporation created to improve the general financial stability of credit unions by serving as a liquidity lender to credit unions experiencing unusual or unexpected liquidity shortfalls.
+The Central Liquidity Facility (CLF) is a mixed-ownership government corporation created to improve the general ﬁnancial stability of credit unions by serving as a liquidity lender to credit unions experiencing unusual or unexpected liquidity shortfalls.
 Member credit unions own the CLF, which exists within the NCUA.
-The president of the Central Liquidity Facility manages the facility under the oversight of the NCUA Board.
+The president of the CLF manages the facility under the oversight of the NCUA Board.

 Please note the CLF is designed for emergency liquidity purposes only.

-Q: How much can we borrow from the CLF?
+Q: How much can a credit union borrow from the CLF?

 A: There is no set limit; your credit union's borrowing maximum is contingent upon CLF approval or creditworthiness including collateral pledged.

-Q: What can we use as collateral for the loan?
+Q: What can a credit union use as collateral for the loan?

 A: Please review the Collateral Margins Table.
 Alloya will act as collateral administrator for the CLF and work with you to provide the necessary collateral documentation.
 In most instances, part of the collateral currently being held by Alloya will be assigned to the CLF for these borrowings.

 Q: What are the typical rate and term?